jparedes-m/Time-Series-Filters/Hodrick-Prescott/Results.md

 ## Results of the code

-At the end of the script there is the following code:
+At the end of the script there is the following code that accounts as an example of a 7 observation univariate serie.

 ```
 gdp7 <- filter(gdp, row_number()<=7)